kushagragarwal2443/Minimizer_Jellyfish/README.md

 | 7_6.0M| 12.081 Mb  | 746.123 Mb| 61.76| 1.249 Mb   | 72.867 Mb | 58.34|

 One very crude relationship between C_M and C_K that I have found: C_K = A * C_M + B, where A = 1.05 \pm 0.009 & B = 0.62 \pm 0.64.

 ---

+### Update 5: September 9th

+The current count_main.cc code successfully implements both robust winnowing (currently marked with #if 0) and all minimizers (currently marked with #if 1).
+All changes have been made.

+The sanity_checker folder contains the files iterative_counter (for all minimizers), iterative_counter_withC (for all minimizers with -C flag), iterative_counter_robust (for robust winnowing) and iterative_counter_robust_withC (for robust winnowing with -C flag).
+All the codes work correctly and have been crosschecked by multiple simulations.

+Things remaining on the code front:
+1) Implement logic for ambiguous bases
+2) Clean the code and make it presentable

+---